cn-uofbasel/PiCN/PiCN/Playground/docs/eventually_available_data.md

 * Nodes are connected via UDP faces: The packet forwarder listens on port 9000 and the computation server on on port 8000.
 * A forwarding rule is configured on the packet fowarder to forward interests prefixed with `/the/prefix` to the computation node.
 * The computation node comes with a function store where services are saved.
-When starting a computation node, the services `/xxx/xxx/xxx` and `/xxx/xxx/xxx` are automatically added.
+When starting a computation node, the service `/the/prefix/square` is automatically added.
 * The reader of this how-to will request eventually-available computation results via the forwarder from the computation server. for this purpose, client tools are available which implement the consumption logic.
 In real-world applications, this logic would be implemented by the client application.